Natural Area Rules and Regulations

 The reservoir at Ivy Creek is a public water supply and swimming is prohibited by state law.
 Please make use of local swimming facilities.

 The trails are restricted to quiet pedestrian and wheelchair use.
-Other area parks allow bicycles, including extensive mountain bike facilities at Albemarle County’s public Walnut Creek park.
+Other area parks allow bicycles and horses, including extensive mountain bike facilities at Albemarle County’s public Walnut Creek Park, and both mountain biking and horseback riding trails at the County's Preddy Creek Trails Park.

 JOGGING and SPORTING ACTIVITIES